-You have the statutory right to appeal this decision.
+You have the statutory right to appeal the decision to refuse a place at a school.
 Please refer to Section 7 of this guide for more information.
 There is also information available at www.northtyneside.gov.uk.
 You must fill in an online apeal from.
 Telling us that you want a place at the school is not an official appeal.

-Changing your school preference after 16 April 2022
+Changing your school preference after 16 April 2021

 Parents can have a maximum of three preferences including schools within and outside North Tyneside.
-If you are not happy with the school you have been offered and want to apply for a school that was not on your original application you must complete a new application on a paper application form.
+Therefore if you are not happy with the school you have been offered and want to apply for a school that was not on your original application you must complete a new application.
 Amended preferences will overwrite your initial application.
 Therefore if you wish to retain any of your original preferences they must be included in your new application.
 You are unable to have your child's name on a waiting list for more than three schools.